There weren’t many expectations from me in Rio, getting a medal in Tokyo a wonderful moment: PV Sindhu

 “I’m feeling very happy.
 There were a lot of emotions going through my mind before this match — whether to be sad about not being able to make it to the final or to be happy that I had another chance,” Sindhu said.

 “Yesterday I was really sad and upset.
 But my coach told me we have another chance.
-There’s a lot of difference between a bronze and a 4th place,” she added.
+He told me there’s a lot of difference between a bronze and a 4th place,” she added.

 Congratulations to PV Sindhu on winning Bronze Medal in the Tokyo Olympics.
 I enjoyed watching the terrific match which has made the entire nation erupt with joy.@Pvsindhu1 pic.twitter.com/Cs1NilrzGz